xelexdigital/xd-csharp-style-guide/README.md

 #### Layout
 - one statement or declaration per line
-- curly braces on their own line
+- generally prefer curly braces on their own line, with exceptions
 - no braces for single line conditional statements
 - always use braces for conditional statements spanning multiple lines
 - one blank line between method definitions and property definitions